vtt278/Microcontroller_Systems/README.md

  - The buzzer provides an audible alert when the door is detected as open.

 This program was written and uploaded via the Arduino IDE, using libraries for each module (HCSR04, Adafruit_SSD1306, Adafruit_GFX).

+//----------------------------------------------------------------

+### Arduino Uno R3 Environmental Monitoring System notes:

+This system monitors environmental parameters including temperature, humidity, and soil moisture using an SHTC3 sensor and two analog soil moisture probes.
+Data is displayed locally on a 0.96” SSD1306 OLED and transmitted via an ESP-01 module through serial communication for remote monitoring.

+The SHTC3 temperature and humidity sensor communicates over I²C (address 0x70).
+It provides accurate digital readings that are refreshed every 15 seconds.
+The two soil moisture sensors are connected to analog inputs (A0 and A1) and mapped from raw ADC readings (1023 dry → 0%, 300 wet → 100%) to display soil moisture percentages.

+All data is refreshed periodically and displayed on the OLED screen, showing temperature, humidity, and both soil moisture readings.
+Simultaneously, the same data is sent through the Serial interface to the ESP-01 for wireless data transmission to Adafruit IO.

+Connections:
+ - SHTC3: I²C (SDA/SCL from Arduino)
+ - Soil Moisture Sensor 1: A0
+ - Soil Moisture Sensor 2: A1
+ - OLED Display: I²C (SDA/SCL from Arduino)
+ - ESP-01 TX/RX → Serial pins

+Power and data flow summary:
+ - SHTC3 powered by 3.3V (I²C logic).
+ - Soil moisture sensors powered by 5V with shared ground.
+ - Data flows from sensors → Arduino Uno → OLED + ESP-01.
+ - Temperature, humidity, and soil moisture values are displayed and transmitted every 15 seconds.

+This program was written and uploaded via the Arduino IDE, using libraries for each module (Wire, Adafruit_SSD1306, Adafruit_GFX).

+//----------------------------------------------------------------

+### Arduino Uno R3 RCWL-0516 Security System notes:

+This system detects motion using the RCWL-0516 microwave motion sensor and triggers a buzzer and OLED display alert when movement is detected.
+It can be used for indoor security applications such as motion alarms or presence detection systems.

+The RCWL-0516 outputs a HIGH signal when motion is detected.
+The Arduino reads this signal from digital pin 11 and activates the buzzer (connected to pin 3) accordingly.
+Detection status is displayed on a 0.96” SSD1306 OLED screen and logged through the serial monitor for debugging or data collection.

+Connections:
+ - RCWL-0516 OUT → D11
+ - Buzzer → D3
+ - OLED → I²C (SDA/SCL)

+Power and data flow summary:
+ - RCWL-0516 and OLED powered by 5V.
+ - Data flows from RCWL-0516 → Arduino Uno → OLED + buzzer.
+ - Motion detection results are displayed and outputted via serial.

+This program was written and uploaded via the Arduino IDE, using libraries for each module (Wire, Adafruit_SSD1306, Adafruit_GFX).

+//----------------------------------------------------------------

+### STM32F401CCU6 Blackpill Air Quality Monitor notes:

+This system monitors air quality using an MQ-135 gas sensor and an SDS011 particulate matter sensor, displaying live readings on a 0.96” OLED screen and transmitting data to an ESP-01 for IoT monitoring.
+It measures PM2.5, PM10, CO₂, CO, and alcohol concentration in real time.

+The MQ-135 detects multiple gases via analog input (A0), while the SDS011 sends PM data through UART (PA10=RX, PA9=TX).
+Both datasets are processed and updated every 15 seconds.
+The STM32 communicates with the ESP-01 through Serial2 (A2=TX, A3=RX), sending data as a formatted string for further use in cloud platforms or remote dashboards.

+Connections:
+ - MQ-135 → A0 (analog)
+ - SDS011 → PA9 (TX), PA10 (RX)
+ - OLED → I²C (PB6=SCL, PB7=SDA)
+ - ESP-01 → A2 (TX), A3 (RX)

+Power and data flow summary:
+ - SHTC3 and OLED powered by 3.3V (I²C logic).
+ - MQ-135 sensor powered by 5V with shared ground.
+ - Data flows from sensors → STM32F401CCU6 → OLED + ESP-01.
+ - Air quality, temperature, and humidity values are displayed and transmitted periodically.

+This program was written and uploaded via the Arduino IDE, using libraries for each module (Wire, U8g2, U8x8, MQUnifiedsensor).

+//----------------------------------------------------------------

+### STM32F401CCU6 Blackpill Distance Sensor notes:

+This system measures distance using an HC-SR04 ultrasonic sensor and displays the readings on a 0.96” OLED.
+It also determines door state (open or closed) and sends distance data to an ESP-01 module for wireless monitoring.
+A buzzer provides an alert when the door is closed.

+The HC-SR04 sensor triggers a 10 µs pulse and measures the echo duration to calculate distance in centimeters.
+When the measured distance is below 120 cm, the door is considered “OPEN”; otherwise, it is “CLOSED.”
+The buzzer (connected to A5) activates when the distance exceeds 120 cm.
+The OLED displays both the door state and measured distance, updated every second.

+Connections:
+ - HC-SR04 → A0 (Trig), A1 (Echo)
+ - OLED → I²C (PB6=SCL, PB7=SDA)
+ - ESP-01 → Serial1 (PA2=TX, PA3=RX, crossed)
+ - Buzzer → A5 (transistor-driven)

+Power and data flow summary:
+ - HC-SR04 powered by 5V with shared ground.
+ - OLED powered by 3.3V (I²C logic).
+ - Data flows from ultrasonic sensor → STM32F401CCU6 → OLED + ESP-01.
+ - Distance values are displayed and transmitted every few seconds.

+This program was written and uploaded via the Arduino IDE, using libraries for each module (Wire, U8g2, U8x8).

+//----------------------------------------------------------------

+### STM32F401CCU6 Blackpill Environmental Monitoring System notes:

+This system monitors soil moisture, temperature, and humidity using two analog soil moisture sensors and an SHTC3 sensor.
+Data is displayed on a 0.96” OLED and transmitted to an ESP-01 via Serial2 for IoT monitoring.

+The SHTC3 provides temperature and humidity readings over I²C, while two soil sensors (connected to PB8 and PB9) provide analog values that are converted into moisture percentages.
+The OLED shows live environmental data updated every 15 seconds.

+Connections:
+ - SHTC3 → I²C (PB6=SCL, PB7=SDA)
+ - Soil 1 → PB9 (Analog)
+ - Soil 2 → PB8 (Analog)
+ - ESP-01 → Serial2 (A2=TX, A3=RX, crossed)

+Power and data flow summary:
+ - SHTC3 powered by 3.3V (I²C logic).
+ - Soil moisture sensors powered by 5V with shared ground.
+ - Data flows from sensors → STM32F401CCU6 → OLED + ESP-01.
+ - Temperature, humidity, and soil moisture values are displayed and transmitted every 15 seconds.

+This program was written and uploaded via the Arduino IDE, using libraries for each module (Wire, SPI, U8g2, U8x8, Adafruit_SHTC3).

+//----------------------------------------------------------------

+### ALL ESP-01 FORWARDER CODE NOTES FOR STM32F401CCU6 SYSTEMS:

+An ESP-01 module uploads all the data received from the STM32 systems (using UART) to Adafruit IO via Wi-Fi.

+Connections:
+ - ESP-01 RX ← STM32 TX (A2)
+ - ESP-01 TX → STM32 RX (A3)

+Power and data flow summary:
+ - ESP-01 powered by 3.3V (logic and power).
+ - Data flows from Sensors → STM32 → ESP-01 → Wi-Fi → Adafruit IO.
+ - The ESP-01 receives serial data, parses sensor values, and uploads them to multiple Adafruit IO feeds.

+This program was written and uploaded via the Arduino IDE, using libraries for each module (ESP8266WiFi, AdafruitIO_WiFi).

+//----------------------------------------------------------------

+### ALL ESP-01 FORWARDER CODE NOTES FOR Arduino Uno R3 SYSTEMS:

+An ESP-01 module uploads all the data received from the Arduino Uno R3 systems (also using UART like the STM32 setups) to Adafruit IO via Wi-Fi.

+Connections:
+ - ESP-01 RX ← Uno TX (pin 1)
+ - ESP-01 TX → Uno RX (pin 0)

+Power and data flow summary:
+ - ESP-01 powered by 3.3V (logic and power).
+ - Data flows from Sensors → Uno R3 → ESP-01 → Wi-Fi → Adafruit IO.
+ - The ESP-01 receives serial data, parses sensor values, and uploads them to multiple Adafruit IO feeds.

+This program was written and uploaded via the Arduino IDE, using libraries for each module (ESP8266WiFi, AdafruitIO_WiFi).